 AMRRIC volunteer vet Dr Arielle Giles performing surgery on a cat in Batchelor.

 AMRRIC Education Officer Michelle also visited the Batchelor and Adelaide River schools during the trip.
-She was invited into the classroom to provide education about the new tick disease Ehrlichiosis which is spreading across Northern Australia.
+She was invited into the classroom to provide education about the new tick disease Ehrlichiosis.
 Michelle also provided education about feral cats and their propensity for breeding and for hunting of native animals – a lesson which is especially important in Batchelor given it borders Litchfield National Park.

 The AMRRIC team and Coomalie Community Government Council have plans to complete another two days of veterinary services based in Adelaide River, servicing both Adelaide River township and the rural area, in mid-May.
 It is hoped that these veterinary days will again have great uptake from the community in order to help to forge ongoing relationships with local veterinarians and support the provision of such future programs in the area.
 Overall, the aim is to continue to improve access to veterinary services in the Coomalie shire, to optimise animal health and welfare, to stabilise population numbers, and to reduce the burden of cats on the region.